a1romero/penney_game/README.md

-# automations project

 # Penney’s Game Simulation

 This project simulates a version of Penney’s Game played with cards in order to determine the optimal starting sequences.
-A full explanation of the game can be found [here.] (https://en.wikipedia.org/wiki/Penney%27s_game)
+A full explanation of the game can be found [here](https://en.wikipedia.org/wiki/Penney%27s_game).

 Variation 1: The player whose sequence appeared receives all of the cards in the pile, the pile is cleared, and the game continues until the deck is exhausted.
 Any remaining cards at the end of the game are discarded.
 The player with the most cards in their pile wins.
 Variation 2: The player whose sequence appeared receives a point for winning the “trick”.
 The card pile is cleared, and the game continues until the deck is exhausted.
 Any remaining cards at the end of the game are discarded.
 The player who won the most tricks wins the game.

 Files included:

-data: Stores win results for Player 2 for each play (iteration).
+**data**: Stores win results for Player 2 for each play (iteration).
 Each file is titled by a number representing the play pattern converted into a number using base 2.
-data_variation_1: Stores win results for Player 2 for game plays on variation 1.
+- data_variation_1: Stores win results for Player 2 for game plays on variation 1.
-data_variation_2: Stores win results for Player 2 for game plays on variation 2. src penney_game.py: contains all of the functions necessary to run the simulation.
+- data_variation_2: Stores win results for Player 2 for game plays on variation 2.

+**src**:
+- penney_game.py: contains all of the functions necessary to run the simulation.
 The run_simulation() function generates a specified number of games under a specified variation and returns the finished heatmap.

+**penney_game**
-.ipynb: a file which runs the code from penney_game.py
+- penney_game_simulation.ipynb: a file which runs the code from penney_game.py
+- .gitignore: specifies which files or directories should be ignored by git

 ## How it works